moorepants/eme134/content/pages/syllabus.rst

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

 Homework
-   Weekly homework based mostly on textbook problems will be assigned each week.
-Unique solutions are required from each student.
-You may submit your homework a second time to raise your grade (as long as met expectations on the first submission).
+   Weekly homework based mostly on textbook problems will be assigned which will be due before class the following week.
+Homework will be assessed using a rubric tied to the learning objectives.
+You will receive a "little or no effort", "needs improvement", "meets expectations" for each objective.
+You may turn in your homework a second time and any "needs improvements" can be raised to "meets expectations".
+You cannot resubmit your homework if you received a "little or no effort" on any item.
 Labs
    Computational assignments will be due approximately every other week.
    Students will be in groups of two and will submit a lab report detailing